PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 09:43:29
+Last updated: 2024-04-09 09:44:06
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: If you love something, set it free.
+Unless it's a tiger. - Phil Dunphy